 Unwanted Life readers.

-The Body Dysmorphic Disorder Foundation has a page with links to support groups which also has online groups that has two in America which might better suit some people’s time zones.
+The Body Dysmorphic Disorder Foundation has a page with links to support groups, which also has online groups that have two in America which might better suit some people’s time zones.
 If you want to check out these groups, you can do so here: https://bddfoundation.org/support-groups.